Home

 #2501 continued as a prime factory team car during 1956, primarily driven by Menditeguy and Behra.
 At Syracuse, Jean Behra raced #2501 fitted with a new experimental fuel injected engine and aerodynamic body.

 Moss elected to drive #2501 at the German Grand Prix, and won a hard fought second place on this most challenging of circuits.
-Ongoing factory updating took place during the season.

 Subsequently, on December 2nd Moss again chose to drive #2501 in the Australian Grand Prix, this time gaining 1st place.